-I strive to inspire by giving others the tools they need to make an impact.
-I turn complex ideas into compelling prose, engage deeply with experts, and help organizations to connect with their audience.
-I’ve contributed to leading-edge publications, including Digital Impact, The Huffington Post, Singularity Hub and Vogue, and worked with the United Nations to promote social good worldwide.
+I’m an award-winning editor and comms consultant working in science, tech, and philanthropy.
+I turn complex ideas into compelling prose, engage with experts, and help organizations to connect with the people they care about.
+I’ve contributed to leading-edge publications, produced award-winning content, and worked with the United Nations to promote social good worldwide.

 At George Mason University’s Center for the Advancement of Public Health, I led editorial for COMPASS, a multimedia resource that earned a model program award from the U.S. Department of Education.
 My series on the Stonewall Riots, described as “one of the best articles related to the uprising,” was praised by Oscar-nominated writer/playwright Larry Kramer, who called it “Excellent, very moving.
 It is nice to be seen in this way.
 It never happens!”
 The series has been cited in the Michigan Journal of Gender and Law, and in the critically-acclaimed book, Lavender and Red.

 As the managing editor of WINGS, I designed and launched a communications program to support a network of 20,000 organizations in 40 countries.
 For three years, I produced interviews with leading innovators in global philanthropy and social investment, managed editorial across agencies, continents and work cultures, and engaged in high level discussions with the United Nations, Ford Foundation, and OECD.

 At TechSoup, I led a team of experts to position the forum as a global resource for nonprofits, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.